 Time to train and, just as importantly, time to recover, means that you can bring some real quality to your sessions and still return home refreshed and relaxed.
 To help you choose a holiday that can improve your fitness and is matched to your goals and current fitness levels, take a look at our guide.

 This guide covers a broad range of holidays, each of which is rated for its benefit in improving the following fitness components:

 - CV training

 The rating system runs from 1 to 10 stars, with one representing the fewest benefits and 10 the most.
 Simply browse through the ideas and select a holiday that both interests you and matches your fitness goals.
-And if you’re looking to take your fitness further, then check out ‘The next level’ category for each holiday — which will really challenge your fitness!
+And if you’re looking to take your fitness further, then check out ‘The next level’ category at the end of each holiday - which will really challenge your fitness!